danieljanderson/Learn_MongoDB/First_tutorial/notes_from_first_tutorial.md

 this is translates to

 I want to look at my whole collection of data . i want to update ({a record that matches this property}, with this object)

+Project structure

+A Router file listens for url and the method of the request and the controller file tells what to do with the request.